-Chen Style Tai Chi:
+Chen Style Tai Chi

-Combines the slow controlled movements typical of Tai Chi together with fast explosive movements.
+Chen style tai chi combines the slow controlled movements typical of Tai Chi together with fast explosive movements.
 It is based on a very profound understanding of human body movement and is a great gift to the world from Chinese culture.